CodeSeeker99/codeseeker99.github.io/_pages/about.md

 <div style="float: left">
     <span>
     <img src="/images/LocalGuide.jpg" alt="self pic" style="float: left;width:200px;height:200px;margin:10px">
     I'm a B.E.
-Computer Science graduate from BITS-Pilani, K. K. Birla Goa Campus with experience in artificial intelligence (AI), biomedical signal processing and neuro-imaging research.
-I'm currently a lead software developer (SDE2) at Amazon within the
-    Last Mile Delivery Technology organization.
+Computer Science graduate from BITS-Pilani, K. K. Birla Goa Campus, with experience in artificial intelligence (AI), biomedical signal processing, and neuro-imaging research.
+I'm currently a lead software developer (SDE2) at Amazon within the Last Mile Delivery Technology org.
 My research and work experiences can be best summarized on my
     <a target="_blank" rel="noopener noreferrer" href="https://scholar.google.com/citations?user={{ site.footer-links.scholar }}"> Google Scholar </a> and
-    <a target="_blank" rel="noopener noreferrer" href="https://www.linkedin.com/in/{{ site.footer-links.linkedin }}"> LinkedIn profile </a>
+    <a target="_blank" rel="noopener noreferrer" href="https://www.linkedin.com/in/{{ site.footer-links.linkedin }}"> LinkedIn </a>
+    profiles.
     </span>
 </div>

-While my current citations are limited to the field of deep learning and biomedical signal processing, in the future, I plan to focus my research in the field of artificial general intelligence (AGI) and neuroscience.
-I find the use of foundational models for medical imaging is very interesting and I'm looking to explore that as well.
+While my current citations are limited to the fields of deep learning and biomedical signal processing, in the future, I plan to focus my research in the fields of artificial general intelligence (AGI) and neuroscience.
+I find the use of foundational models for medical imaging very interesting.

-Apart from the aforementioned, I'm passionate about video editing.
-I've covered various fests at my college and lead creative video production for promotional purposes.
-I grew up watching and editing a lot of Anime Music Videos (AMVs).
+Apart from the aforementioned research interests, I'm passionate about video editing.
+I've covered various festivals at my college and led creative video production for promotional purposes.
+I grew up watching and editing a lot of anime music videos (AMVs).
-I'm an enthusiast gamer as well, hit me up on Valorant.
+I'm an enthusiast gamer as well; hit me up on Valorant.
 Finally, I love playing Ultimate Frisbee.
 Proud alumni of the BITS-UFC club at college.
 Maybe you caught me at Ahmedabad Ultimate?

 <!-- Slideshow container -->